 “Post-pregnancy wraps, such as post-pregnancy support belts or post-pregnancy belly wraps, provide compression,” explains Ryan.
 “Post-pregnancy panties add additional support and comfort as new moms heal.”
 This one is made of soft, lightweight material that’s comfy and breathable.
 It’s also made in the USA.

 After delivery, the nurses are going to have you up and waddling around before you know it.
 Don’t get stuck wandering the hospital halls barefoot.
 Treat those tired (and likely swollen) feet right with the warm luxury of UGG Scuffette slippers.
 “Exactly what you would expect from UGG.
 Gorgeous slippers, super comfy and warm.
 These are the ultimate in cozy,” reviewed one Amazon customer.
 Just as perfect scuffing around the hospital halls as home, these sheepskin slippers are a postpartum wardrobe staple that will be loved for years to come.

-Whether you’re a month or two years postpartum, comfortable shoes are key for moms — especially those with little kids.
-The flexible fabric and memory foam souls of BZees make you feel like you’re walking on air (or waddling, or running — depending on how far along postpartum you are).
-The Golden Knit Slip On Sneaker means no tying, which is great whether it still hurts to bend over or if you’re rushing out the door with a tot.
+Whether you’re a month or two years postpartum, comfortable shoes are key for moms –especially those with little kids.
+The flexible fabric and memory foam souls of BZees make you feel like you’re walking on air (or waddling, or running, depending on how far along postpartum you are).
+These slip-on booties means no tying, which is great whether it still hurts to bend over or if you’re rushing out the door with a tot.
 And since these are machine washable (!) they’ll last you for years across all the postpartum stages, so they’re worth the investment.
-Get them in white, taupe, metallic black, or subtle camo print.
+Get them in a dozen color combos.